remy/remysharp.com/public/books/2021/who-am-i-again.md

 read: 2021-01-27
 start: 2021-01-20
 rating: 3
+summary: "Growing up with Lenny Henry as a stable diet of light comedy his early years story was enlightening."
 ---

 Growing up with Lenny Henry as a stable diet of light comedy his early years story was enlightening.